Dynamic Wetting by Concentrated Granular Suspensions: Results and discussion

-Drawing from our observations, for concentrated suspensions confined in the high shear zone along the contact line, the flow pattern deviates from 2D axisymmetric hydrodynamic solutions.
-Recent studies have shown that the Cox-Voinov solutions can be used to predict the advancing contact line behaviour of granular suspensions for concentrations up to 75 \% of their critical jamming concentration $\phi_{c}$ when the suspension's effective viscosity is taken into account \citep{Han2012Spreading}, \citep{zhao2020spreading}, \citep{pelosse2023probing}.
-According to this study, the particle trajectories observed near the advancing contact line of a dense suspension deviate significantly from the predictions derived from hydrodynamic models.
-This underscores the limitations of conventional models such as the Cox-Voinov solution, for describing the advancing contact line of a dense suspension droplet.
+Compared to Moffatt’s solution, the Cox–Voinov model is inherently more complex, as it employs matched asymptotic expansions to bridge the slip-dominated inner region near the contact line with the outer viscous flow.
+Previous studies have demonstrated that Cox–Voinov solution can predict the advancing contact line behaviour of granular suspensions for concentrations up to 75 \% of their critical jamming concentration $\phi_{c}$ when the suspension's effective viscosity is taken into account~\citep{Han2012Spreading, zhao2020spreading, pelosse2023probing}.
+In our experiments, however, we find that although the apparent contact angle increases with an increase in particle concentration, the average flow field near the advancing contact line of a dense suspension deviates significantly from the predictions of hydrodynamic models, for the outer region defined in Cox-Voinov framework.

+The Cox–Voinov model was developed under the Stokes approximation, assuming small capillary number and viscous (Newtonian) flow where stress scales linearly with strain rate.
+Cox himself noted that non-Newtonian effects could also regularize the moving contact line singularity~\citep{cox1986dynamics}.
+While subsequent work has extended the framework to complex fluids by incorporating shear rate dependent viscosities, such as shear-thinning~\citep{bonn2009wetting}, no corresponding theory exists for concentrated granular suspensions.
+In such suspensions, momentum transfer is governed by frictional particle contacts rather than viscous stresses.
+These contact networks generate strong non-linearities that dominate the flow near the moving contact line, rendering the classical Cox–Voinov model inadequate for describing dense suspensions.

+The Cox–Voinov solution assumes a quasi-steady state, with viscous dissipation as the sole energy dissipation mechanism.
+In dense granular suspensions, however, energy is dissipated not only via flow through the particle network but also at the interparticle contacts within the force-bearing structure~\citep{setoNormalStressDifferences2018}.
+This introduces localized flow variations and stress fluctuations, rendering the quasi-steady assumption inadequate for describing such systems.

+Furthermore, the Cox–Voinov solution relies on the continuum hypothesis, which treats the liquid as a uniform medium across all scales.
+In our system with \SI{5}{\micro\metre} particles, the discrete nature of the suspended phase generates localized flow disturbances.
+At low to moderate particle concentrations, the Cox–Voinov description remains applicable, as the disturbances induced by individual particles are effectively averaged out.
+Our spatial resolution (\SI{20}{\micro\metre}), approximately four times larger than the particle size, effectively smooths over the particle scale heterogeneities.
+Thus, the suspension can still be considered as an effective continuum.
+As the suspension approaches the jamming threshold, particle motion becomes increasingly collective, and the associated microstructural length scales grow substantially.
+In this regime, the continuum approximation breaks down, and our flow measurements exhibit pronounced deviations from Cox–Voinov predictions near the advancing contact line.